xz3t/milestone-4/README.md

     * create and change promotional coupons

 -   ### Design
-    -   #### Color Scheme
-        -   Simple is better, black/white/grey colors are used.
+    -   #### Color Scheme: Simple is better, black/white/grey colors are used.
-    -   #### Typography
-        -   Roboto Slab is used throughout the site with fall back to Serif.
+    -   #### Typography: Roboto Slab is used throughout the site with fall back to Serif.
-    -   #### Imagery
-        -   All images are provided by recipient of the site.
+    -   #### Imagery: All images are provided by business owners and own the images.

 *   ### Wireframes
     -   Wireframes - [View](https://xz3t.github.io/milestone-4/docs/wireframes.html)